tazama-lf/docs/README.md

 <div style="text-align: right"><a href="#top">Top</a></div>

 ##  3. <a name='3-core-components'></a>Core Components
-The Tazama system has a number of key components that have been selected and architected to allow maximum flexibility, ensure data protection, and reduced operational costs for high performance at scale.
+The Tazama software has a number of key components that have been selected and architected to allow maximum flexibility, ensure data protection, and reduced operational costs for high performance at scale.
 They are the:

  - Transaction Monitoring Service (TMS) API
- - Event Director
+ - Channel Router and Setup Processor (CRSP)
  - Rules Processor
  - Typology Processor
  - Transaction Aggregator and Decision Processor (TADProc)